1990 Chevy Astro problem with my van

 • 48,601 POSTS

-If this is a TBI vehicle and I think it is take some choke cleaner and spray around the bottom of the TBI unit.
+if this is a TBI vehicle and I think it is take some choke cleaner and spray around the bottom of the TBI unit.
 If the idle changes then the gasket is leaking.
 It's an easy fix just get a new gasket, unbolt it and lift it up and replace it.
-Also check the hose going to the map sensor and see if it is soft or cracked.
-Replace it either way as it cuts the vacuum off ot the map sensor.
+Also check the hose going to the map sensor and see if it is soft or cracked. replace it either way as it cuts the vacuum off ot the map sensor.
 It could also be plugs or wires as well due to the heat in the engine compartment.

-Tuesday, May 4th, 2010 AT 7:37 PM
+May 4, 2010 at 7:37 PM